XanaduAI/xanadu-sphinx-theme/README.rst

     If ``True``, the project name, and a link to the homepage ``index.rst``, is included in the left-hand table of contents.

+``toc_global``
+    Whether to show the global table of contents by default via the left sidebar.
+    If ``False``, then the left sidebar will be disabled.
+Instead, hovering over the navbar logo will show the global table of contents as a dropdown.

+``relations``
+    If ``True``, then Next and Previous buttons are included at the bottom of every page, allowing navigation according to the table of contents.

 Style Colours
 -------------